Nimishkhurana/Stocksapp/README.md

-Python web scrapping script to find market value of any stock
+Python web scrapping script to find live market value of any stock